Do I 1099 a Foreigner? The 2026 Yes/No Answer With IRS Citations

 Any non-US individual receiving US-source income from a US payer should provide a W-8BEN.
 This includes:

 US companies should request a W-8BEN before the first payment to a non-US individual, and refresh it whenever it expires.
+To work through the collection process step by step, use our free W-8BEN collection checklist.
 A US person, by contrast, completes Form W-9 instead.
 A foreign entity uses Form W-8BEN-E, not the individual form.

 There is no IRS filing deadline for Form W-8BEN itself, because it is given to the withholding agent and not filed with the IRS.
 The practical deadlines that matter are: